spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 This document contains Markdown syntax of the page elements used on our documentation website.
 You will read about:

-- Documentation-specific markdown elements
+- Documentation-specific Markdown elements
 - HTML syntax that is used where Markdown is insufficient for our documentation website
 - Solutions to common issues

 {% info_block infoBox "Info" %}

-General formatting rules and styling rules for markdown can be found at [Basic writing and formatting syntax for Github](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+General formatting rules and styling rules for Markdown can be found at [Basic writing and formatting syntax for Github](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 {% endinfo_block %}